TWBug/GoldCardHenge/content/application/_index.en.md

 Registration
 {{< /teaser >}}

-* Please visit the website of the [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/), and set up an account.
+* Please visit the website of the [Foreign Professionals Online Application Platform](https://coa.immigration.gov.tw/coa-frontend/four-in-one/entry/) and set up an account.
 Use the login details to login into the portal. **Your name in English name needs to be consistent with the name on your passport you are using to enter Taiwan.**

 {{< teaser prefix="2." >}}
 Fill in your information
 {{< /teaser >}}

-* After you have successfully registered, login and select "Employment Gold Card Application" in the Online Application menu.
+* After you have successfully registered, login and select "Employment Gold Card Application" in the "Online Application" menu.
 Then select your nationality and whether or not you are applying from Taiwan or abroad.
-* To apply for the Taiwan Employment Gold Card, you need to enter the country with a foreign passport, or hold a ROC passport without household registration.
+* You may apply for the Taiwan Employment Gold Card with a foreign passport, or hold a ROC passport without household registration.
+ROC nationals with a household registration or national ID card are not eligible to apply for the Gold Card.
 * ROC passport holders nationals with a household registration also hold a Taiwan National ID card and do not need to apply for the Gold Card.
 * If you are currently on a working holiday visa or a student visa for Chinese learning purposes, you cannot directly transfer to a Taiwan Employment Gold Card.
 You will need to re-enter the country before applying, or will need to apply from abroad.
 * If you are applying from abroad or are in Taiwan on a visitor-visa, visa-free, or a non-extendable visa, your passport needs to be inspected.
 An extra page will appear during the application process, where you can choose the location.
 If you are in Taiwan, please go to the Bureau of Consular Affairs (Central, Southern, Eastern, Yunlin, Jiayi, and Tainan branches).
 In response to the COVID-19 pandemic, some foreign agencies might be closed and only accept passports by post.